omnicate/erlang-linux-builds/README.md

-# Unofficial Erlang Archives
+# Unofficial Erlang Binaries

 ## What is this?

-`erlang-builds` provides a dependency-free distribution of [Erlang/OTP](https://github.com/erlang/otp) for Linux.
+`gleam-community` provides a dependency-free distribution of [Erlang/OTP](https://github.com/erlang/otp) for Linux.
 This makes it extremely easy to install and distribute, especially when building releases.
-Head to [Releases](https://github.com/gleam-community/erlang-builds/releases) to download the latest (or older) versions!
+Head to [Releases](https://github.com/gleam-community/erlang-linux-builds/releases) to download the latest (or older) versions!

 ## Variants